 In this context it was suggested that Range States in West Africa should provide available data to the proponent.

-It was noted that available evidence is insufficient to assess the scale of migratory behaviour, as it was a very rare species .
+It was noted that available evidence is insufficient to assess the scale of migratory behaviour as it has rarely been studied.
 However, using the Common Guitarfish as a model it was justifiable to assume that the Blackchin Guitarfish was migratory.

-It was noted that the species was very rare, poorly studied and that little information on its migration behavior is available.
+It was noted that the species is likely locally extirpated in parts of the Mediterranean but is still relatively abundant (Despite population declines) in parts of its range, poorly studied and that little information on its migration behavior is available.
 Under these circumstances it was felt difficult to determine whether it meets the CMS definition of “migratory”.
 However, it was pointed out that the species is considered migratory as comparisons with similar species, that are better studied, suggest.

 The Sharks AC previously commented on the Sharks MOU listing proposal for R. rhinobatos, noting “The Common Guitarfish is a coastal batoid species.
 Information from the Mediterranean Sea clearly indicates seasonal inshore-offshore migrations, although it was unclear as to whether these migrations crossed one or more national jurisdictional boundaries.
 Such seasonal migrations were also noted off West Africa (Mauritania, Senegal, Guinea, Guinea-Bissau, and Sierra Leone), based on coastal fishers altering their fishing activities, and there was some evidence that these migrations crossed national jurisdictional boundaries (Diop and Menna 2000).
 The AC considered these migrations to be a significant portion of the population (as it is unlikely that fishers would shift their activities based on a few individuals because this would not be profitable).
 Given the known importance of West Africa to the species, international cooperation is required."